bhadrik/Sudoku/README.md

 # Sudoku
-Program to solve Sudoku
+Program to solve Sudoku.
-About to complete,
-But still UNDERDEVELOPMENT
+Sudoku.cpp file is a code that can solve easy level sudoku.